How Much Can I Claim For A Manual Handling Accident?

 This depends.
 For men, the guidance for the maximum weight that should be carried is 25kg and for women, it’s 16kg.
 However, this is just guidance and is based on the assumption that the load is held close to the body at waist height, and that it can be easily grasped with both hands.

-Thank you for reading our guide to manual handling accidents and manual handling injury claims.
+Thank you for reading our guide on how to make personal injury claims for manual handling accidents.